 The Cost of Ground-Mounted Solar Systems by Size

-Now that we’ve talked about the various factors that can impact the cost of your ground-mounted PV solar system, we can give you a rough idea of what one would cost.
+Now that we’ve discussed the various factors that can impact the cost of your ground-mounted PV solar system, we can give you a rough idea of what one would cost.

 It’s worthwhile to note that these are broad estimates.
 The cost of your custom-designed solar system could be more or less, depending on your energy production goals, the equipment you choose, and the location and terrain of your property.

-Cost of Installing Ground-Mounted Solar System for Homes
+Cost of Installing Ground-Mounted Solar Systems for Homes

 The average homeowner can expect to pay between $23,000 and $50,000+ for a ground-mounted solar system.

-Cost of Installing Ground-Mounted Solar System for Businesses and Farms
+Cost of Installing Ground-Mounted Solar Systems for Businesses and Farms

 Businesses can expect to pay $66,000 to $200,000+ for a ground-mounted solar system.